Southwark London England About Methodology

 New London Bridge

-Rennie's new London Bridge is built 180 feet to the west of the medieval bridge.
-The street is widened and realigned.
+Rennie’s new London Bridge is built 180 feet west of the old, forcing the northern end of the street to be realigned and widened to meet it.

 Did You Know?